andisfar/LaunchQtCreator/README.md

 ### 0.0.7

 - Opens QtCreator or Qt Designer with no files via user selection from a Quick Pick.
+- Added context menus for opening files in QtCreator or Qt Desinger (as applicable), from the explorer, editor title, or editor.

 ### 0.0.6